devprve/ConvolutionLayerCNN/README.md

 c)

 Part 2:

 Three colabs with  vision classifiers - data  - mnist, fashion mnist and cifar 10

-demonstrate for each colab :
+demonstrate for each colab : Build high performance vision classifiersPART2 .ipynb

 a) use simple neural network as well as lenet-5  - two architectures

  b) demonstrate pretrained model with transfer learning  (both efficient net and BiT)

 c) Demonstrate imge augmentation